-Because occupations involving physical labor dominate the local economy, New Philadelphia - Middleport is generally considered to be a blue-collar town.
-36.20% of the New Philadelphia - Middleport workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in New Philadelphia - Middleport, you'll notice that it is more blue-collar than most other communities in America.
+36.20% of New Philadelphia - Middleport’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, New Philadelphia - Middleport is a town of sales and office workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in New Philadelphia - Middleport who work in sales jobs (12.16%), healthcare (9.65%), and office and administrative support (9.56%).

-The citizens of New Philadelphia - Middleport are slightly less educated than the national average of 21.84% for the average city or town: 13.43% of adults in New Philadelphia - Middleport have a bachelor's degree or advanced degree
+The percentage of adults in New Philadelphia - Middleport with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.43% of adults in New Philadelphia - Middleport have a bachelor's degree or advanced degree.

 The per capita income in New Philadelphia - Middleport in 2022 was $31,059, which is middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $124,236 for a family of four.
 However, New Philadelphia - Middleport contains both very wealthy and poor people as well.